07/02/2024

 The best remedy for (latent) hyperacidity is an alkaline diet.
 Contrary to what you might think, flavour is by no means the decisive factor.
 Despite its acidic flavour, lemon juice with its alkalising components is an alkaline food.
 Rather, it depends on how the food is processed in our body and whether this results in predominantly alkaline or acidic products.

-• Most animal products such as meat, sausage and eggs, but also cereals and sugar increase the acid load.
+- Plant foods rich in minerals and with a moderate protein content, such as fresh ripe fruit and vegetables, potatoes and herbs, are particularly rich in alkalis.
+Most animal products such as meat, sausage and eggs, but also cereals and sugar increase the acid load.
 The acidifying additives contained in ready-made products should be avoided or only consumed in moderation.

 If you want to know more precisely, you can use the so-called PRAL values (Potential Renal Acid Load) according to Renner and Manz as a guide (2).
 The more negative the PRAL value, the more alkaline a food is.